Adeseye/PROJECT-6/project6.md

 ![alt text](./Images/Second%20Attempt/sudo%20gdisk%20dev%20xvdg%20step%201.JPG)

-Repeat this step for 3 remaining disk for the Database server.

 Use the <code>lsblk</code> utility to view the newly configured partition on each of the 3 disk

 ![alt text](./Images/Second%20Attempt/lsblk%20ultility%20step1.JPG)